hiepnguyen3872/Rever_house_price_predicting/README.md

 This project is about using Machine Learning to predict a house's price

 ## Description
-This project is implemented in python language, use Random Forest Regressor Algorithm to predict a house's price
+This project is implemented in python language, use Linear Regression, Regressor Tree and TreeRandom Forest Regressor Algorithm to predict a house's price

 ## Getting Started